 We are proud to offer the latest radiation treatment techniques.
 Our goal is to deliver a high dose of radiation to the specific area from outside the body, without harming the surrounding healthy tissues.
 With state-of-the-art technology, we can maximize the destruction of cancer cells and your potential for a cure, while minimizing your risk of side effects and chance of a recurrence.
 If you receive radiation therapy, you will be seen by a radiation oncologist.

-Patients with Hodgkin's lymphoma often receive both chemotherapy and radiation.
-In cases where the cancer does not respond to these treatments, other options include:
+Patients with Hodgkin's lymphoma most often receive both chemotherapy and/or radiation.

 Bone Marrow Transplant

 For a bone marrow transplant, marrow is first removed, then treated with large doses of chemotherapy or radiation.
 After that, the bone marrow (either your own treated marrow or marrow from a healthy donor) is replaced via a vein.

 Stem cells are very immature cells that produce blood cells.
 These cells are removed from circulating blood before chemotherapy or radiation treatment and replaced afterwards.